chippyash/simple-accounts-3/README.md

 You can define charts using xml.
 See `src/xml/personal.xml` which is used in the example program to create the COA.
 The top or root account should always be of type 'real'.
+The root account should be the only 'real' account.

 ## Notes